ilayze/MvcDeganitSite/README.md

 ### Locate information about a directory structure and files?
 There are documentations in the classes about each variable, function and class
-and in our very user friendly wiki page.
+and in the very user friendly wiki page.

 ### How to prepare a new version?
 Each time a new version is released it will be published in a new folder with the new version number, and its updates.